UllekhPuttaswamy/Netflix-Dashboard-using-Tableau/README.md

 This repository contains a Tableau dashboard project that visualizes Netflix data, including the distribution of movies and TV shows by country, genre, rating, and year.

-# To view and interact with this dashboard:
+# To view an interactive dashboard:

 - Ensure you have Tableau Desktop installed on your computer.
 You can download it from the [Tableau website](https://www.tableau.com/products/desktop).